-- 3.5 The student must notify the relevant University Committee (Graduate School Committee) of the final title of the work three months before the end of the registration period, i.e. when the examiners are nominated. - 3.6 Students are required at all times to carry out their studies under the general direction of the Supervisory team.
-The student and supervisors are required to maintain regular and frequent contact to ensure the programme of study progresses satisfactorily. - 3.7 All registered students are required to enrol with the University and to pay the tuition fees due when requested. - 3.8 A student's status is defined as enrolled (as a student and registered for a research programme), interrupted or withdrawn. - 3.9 A student who is disabled is advised to consult the University's Disability and Dyslexia Support Team at an early stage of their research degree studies so that their individual needs can be assessed.
+- 3.6 Satisfactory progress must be made throughout the programme with regard to the required level of timely academic achievement; and progress will be monitored as follows: - a) completion of Project Approval; - b) by the Principal Supervisor throughout the programme (including post-thesis submission and viva voce examination periods of correction/resubmission) in the normal course of supervision, via (as a minimum) 10 monthly meetings (full-time students) / 6 bi-monthly meetings (part-time students) with the student;5 formal supervision must be recorded using the University's on-line 'PGR Student Record System' by both the student and Principal Supervisor. - c) by successful completion of Annual Progression; - d) completion of thesis (or equivalent) submission, including any subsequent corrections or resubmission following the viva voce examination. - Continued registration of the student for the award is conditional upon the programme having approved status and upon satisfactory/timely progress being maintained by the student to meet University requirements.
+Details of processes to manage either failure at an assessment point or withdrawal for failure to demonstrate satisfactory academic progress are explained in Annexe 1-4 of the Handbook for Student Regulations (Research).
+The student must notify the relevant University Committee (Graduate School Committee) of the final title of the work six months before the end of the registration period, i.e. when the examiners are nominated. - 3.7 Students are required at all times to carry out their studies under the general direction of the Supervisory team.
+The student and supervisors are required to maintain regular and frequent contact to ensure the programme of study progresses satisfactorily. - 3.8 All registered students are required to enrol with the University and to pay the tuition fees due when requested. - 3.9 A student's status is defined as enrolled (as a student and registered for a research programme), interrupted, dormant or withdrawn.
+Periods of interruptions will not normally exceed 1 year full time or 2 years part time (excluding periods associated with maternity, paternity or parental leave).
+Periods of dormancy for 2 years will result in automatic withdrawal. - 3.10 A student who is disabled is advised to consult the University's Student Accessibility Team at an early stage of their research degree studies so that their individual needs can be assessed, and reasonable adjustments identified.
 See also regulation 8.5 following.